-Boston Law Collaborative Institute invites you to a pioneering workshop for professionals who manage conflict:
+Boston Law Collaborative Institute and Northwestern Pritzer School of Law invite you to a pioneering workshop for professionals who manage conflict:

 When embattled parties come to the mediation or negotiation table, they are often awash in emotions and impulses that make for difficult interactions and impasses.
 The Internal Family Systems (IFS) model provides a language and framework for helping each party identify and speak for the fearful, enraged, or wounded parts of themselves that are driving the conflict, and feel witnessed by the other.
 Once these behind-the-scenes feelings are revealed, the atmosphere in the room often shifts and the parties are more willing to de-escalate their conflict and discuss their issues from a calmer, more mindful place.
 In addition, IFS offers mediators and lawyers clear, practical ways to work with their own emotions.
 No prior IFS training required.

 To view a PDF flyer for this workshop, click here.